dvidelabs/poly.shell/doc/api/shell.md

 ### shell.passwordCache

-property equal to assigned options.passwordCache, or a internally created password cache object if none were provided.
-The property can be used to initialise new shells that should share the same password.
+Property equal to assigned options.passwordCache, or a internally created password cache object if none were provided.
+The property can be used to initialise new shells that share the same password.

 ### shell.setPassword(password)